Museum Exhibits

 John Montford Spur Collection | Through August 2026

 This exhibit features a selection of spurs from among those donated by John Montford to the NRHC many years ago.
-The Montford Spur Collection covers a wide range of spurs, and this exhibit focuses on the most interesting or significant spurs from the collection.
+The Montford Spur Collection covers a wide range of spurs and focuses on the most interesting or significant spurs from the collection.
 Spurs featured in the exhibit range from simple iron spurs to gleaming pairs of decorated spurs.